Snowfall Potential – NWS Forecast

 White ice or “snow ice” is only about half as strong as new clear ice.
 Double the above thickness guidelines when traveling on white ice.

 First things first.
-Here’s a look at weather conditions across the nation on Tuesday.
-Temps in the Eastern US will be running a little bit below average, but the western two-thirds of the country looks to be quite mild with temps running nearly 15F to 25F above average.
+Here’s a look at weather conditions across the nation on Monday.
+Temps in the Central US will be running a little bit below average, but the western half of the country looks to be quite mild with temps running nearly 10F to 15F above average.

 Snowfall Potential Ahead